Share engaging short videos with your course home feed.

 Uvii's Video option can dynamically explain concepts, share quick explainer videos and more with a simple point and shoot functionality directly in the mobile app.
 These videos can be:

-Video resources: Youtube, Vimeo, class recordings and other platforms are great resources for students to learn from.
+Video resources: Youtube, Vimeo, course recordings and other platforms are great resources for students to learn from.
 Uploading videos or short sections of longer lectures is a perfect way to directly and quickly support student learning.
 With Uvii's caption feature you can explain exactly what this video is for.

-Post-class: Videos are great resources.
+Post-course: Videos are great resources.
 These videos don't have to just be videos of your notes, but they can be any recorded content.

 Follow the steps below to create and share a video to your Uvii course: